dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/authentication.md

 ---
-title: Authenticating to a resource
+title: Authenticate to a resource
 sidebar_position: 60
 ---